blockapps/strato-getting-started/README.md

         ```
         ./strato-run.sh
         ```
-        >Windows users should always provide the DOMAIN_NAME variable with the docker machine IP address (in most cases it is `192.168.99.100`) when running the STRATO:
+        >Windows users should always provide the DOMAIN_NAME variable with the docker machine IP address when running the STRATO
+(in most cases it is `192.168.99.100`) :
             ```DOMAIN_NAME=192.168.99.100 ./strato-run.sh```

         or to run `stable` version: